ArroyoLabs/erdiko-shopify/README.md

 Shopify API Adapter

-* Connect to the shopify API
+* Connect to the shopify API via Guzzle
 * Use with or without Erdiko
 * Convenient composer install

 Version (SemVer)
 ----------------

-0.1.3
+0.1.4

 Installation
 ------------